locnnil/workshop/docs/how-to/ros2/ros2-create-workshop.rst

 -------------------

-To define a workshop enabled for ROS 2, put this file in the :file:`.workshop` directory in the project root:
+To define a workshop enabled for ROS 2, put this file in the project root:

 .. code-block:: yaml
-   :caption: .workshop/ros2-humble.yaml
+   :caption: workshop.yaml

    name: ros2-humble
    base: ubuntu@22.04